-How To Choose The Best Tea Maker or Tea Infuser
+How To Choose The Best Tea Maker

 Though it originated in China, initially used as medicine as tea has many health benefits, it has quickly spread to the rest of the world and become a staple drink.
 Tea has many forms but other than herbal teas, black tea, green tea, oolong tea, and white tea dominate the tea-drinking world.
 Some cultures cook tea with teapots and drink it hot while others prefer iced tea.
 Today the most common way of brewing tea is using tea bags; you boil water, pour it into a mug or tea cup, and add the tea bag in.
 But is this the best way to drink or make tea?